Defeating ISIS

-Contents summary
+Synopsis

 Defeating ISIS argues that the group ISIS does not belong to the faith of Islam, and should instead be thought of as a separate destructive extremist group.
 The work is organized into four sections.
 The author provides historical context for the evolution of ISIS over time.
 The book emphasizes that the majority of ISIS's victims are Muslim.
 He argues that ISIS is attempting to annihilate Islam itself, and instead replace it with its own more inhumane practices.

 Nance ties the history of ISIS back to changing developments within Al-Qaeda.
 Nance ascribes growth of influence by ISIS directly to problems within U.S. leadership related to combating Al-Qaeda in Iraq.
 He provides an overview of ISIS management, soldiers, and command format.
 Defeating ISIS provides geographic descriptions of ISIS centers of influence globally, including Mali, Algeria, Tunisia, Egypt, Libya, Lebanon, and Jordan.
 Nance discusses cultural differences within each locality.
 He details the practices of Boko Haram.
 He describes the Western influence of ISIS into countries including France, the U.S., Australia, and Turkey.
 He recounts the November 2015 Paris attacks and response to the incident.
 He provides the reader with a basis of ISIS operations within countries in Asia, states in the region of the Arabian Peninsula, Afghanistan, and Arab states of the Persian Gulf.

 The book describes the terrorist group's attempts to remake the world through jihad.
 Nance grounds the reader within the context of Islamic history, including the Battle of Nahrawan, controversy regarding Shia–Sunni relations, evolution of the Qarmatians, and the Mahdist War.
 Defeating ISIS details tactics of ISIS manipulation including psychological manipulation, behavior modification, and brainwashing.
 Nance writes that these strategies lead to gross violations of human rights, including sexual assault and child soldiers.
 Defeating ISIS describes ISIS combat tactics, with analysis of their armaments.
 Nance writes that ISIS usually engages in the military tactics of mountain warfare and frontal assault, later encouraging each other through social media discussing their combat operations.

 Defeating ISIS concludes with a strategy proposed by the author to weaken the organization both their combat operations and their ability to garner new followers.
 Nance lays forth a four-point plan, including: combat strategy with increased incorporation of airpower and special forces units, tactics to combat ISIS over the Internet, revitalization of the Syrian Armed Forces, and enlisting increased support from Arab world countries.